matidzatshepo/gp-booking-app/README.md

 ### 📅 Booking System

 - Users can view available time slots based on the GP's availability.
-- Users can select a time and confirm an appointment.
 - Bookings are stored with timestamps, status (pending/confirmed/cancelled), and linked to both the user and doctor.

 ---